Airplay: Music sales

 There is a symbiotic relationship between the airplay of records and sales.
 The record industry utilises airplay on the radio to promote artists and records to radio listeners.
 Airplay can stimulate the purchase of music, merchandise and concert tickets to its listening audience.
 The record industry profits from the exposure provided by radio airplay.
 The amount of airplay a record receives may significantly impact other factors, including age, race, geographical location, and income.
 The effect of airplay on sales revenue can range between $1.5 to $2.4 billion annually.
 A significant portion of album and track sales are impacted by radio airplay, with a minimum of 14% and a high of 23%.
 Performing artists and record labels indirectly profit from airplay as it promotes, distributes and sells records.
 Airplay's impact on music sales links to the mere-exposure effect.
 The term describes a preference for familiar things.
 The mere-exposure effect is noticed when radio and airplay act as an advertising medium by allowing listeners to try out newly released music.
 This exposure typically links to an increase in sales.

-Dixie Chicks' radio boycott
+Dixie Chicks's radio boycott

 The popularity of the Dixie Chicks was impacted by radio airplay in America.
 In March 2003, the Dixie Chicks were number one on the Country and Adult Contemporary radio airplay charts, as published in the 'Radio and Records' trade journal.
 However, the band's presence on the charts dropped rapidly when lead singer Natalie Maines told the audience of a London nightclub, "Just so you know, we're ashamed the president of the United States is from Texas".
 Following this, the Associated Press noted that radio stations had begun blacklisting the Dixie Chicks in response to the comment.
-As a result, the Dixie Chicks' total airplay across America dropped to one-fifth of what it was before the controversy, with their album no longer appearing on the charts.
+As a result, the Dixie Chicks's total airplay across America dropped to one-fifth of what it was before the controversy, with their album no longer appearing on the charts.
 The radio response to the statement was accused of corporate censorship, attributing the blacklisting as evidence of politically mobilising right-wing social movements.
 The controversy and response demonstrate the impact of airplay on an artist's popularity.